GregoryAlbouy/ts-datastructures/README.md

 ## About

+This package provides ready-to-use and functionnal data structures.
+It includes linked lists, queues, stack, binary heaps and I intent to implement a lot more.

-Aside from providing ready-to-use and functionnal data structures, this project is also a pretext for the student developer I am to learn or practice many aspects of the development process:
+This project is also a pretext for the student developer I am to learn or practice many aspects of the development process:

 - :office: Understanding data structures
 - :vertical_traffic_light: Keeping clean code and good coding practices